 Conference registration is now open here.
 The registration fee is €55.
 Students can register for a discounted fee of €40.
 Both credit card payment and bank transfers are accepted.

 Program committee: Paweł Frelik (University of Warsaw), Jaroslav Švelch (Charles University in Prague), Mikhail Fiadotau (Tallinn University), Alesha Serada (University of Vaasa), and Silvester Buček (Academy of Performing Arts in Bratislava).

-Game showcase curator: Yaraslau Kot (Kazimierz Wielki University / Tallinn University), Daniel Irabien Peniche, Mikhail Fiadotau (both Tallinn University).
+Game showcase team: Yaraslau Kot (Kazimierz Wielki University / Tallinn University), Daniel Irabien Peniche, Mikhail Fiadotau (both Tallinn University).

 Organizing committee at Tallinn University: Mikhail Fiadotau (lecturer in game design), Peadar Callaghan (junior fellow), Martin Sillaots (associate professor, Head of Digital Learning Games MSc), Andres Jõesaar (Associate Professor of Media Policies).